dobots/workshops/README.md

 * Migrating your package from ROS1 to ROS2

 * Creating a realistic world in Gazebo (Eg. Coolsingel)

 * Designing and printing 3D parts you need

 * Brainstorm/design how we can use learned modules to build robot control schemes.

+* Tutorial on Julia